 Step 4: Model the Process.
 Read a short passage aloud and model each strategy.
 For example, say, "Based on the title, I predict this passage will be about.."
 Then, demonstrate clarifying by saying, "I didn't understand this sentence, so I'm going to reread it and try to figure out what it means."

-Step 5: Guided Practise.
+Step 5: Guided Practice.
 Provide students with short, engaging texts.
 Have each student perform their assigned role.
 Guide them through the process, providing feedback and support.
 Use teaching prompts and sentence stems to assist.

 Step 7: Reflection and Assessment.
 After each session, have students reflect on their learning.
 Ask them what they found challenging, what strategies worked well, and how they can improve.
 Assess their comprehension through observations, discussions, and written summaries.